CAD035: Lattice Cursors

 assoc-instyle nested update - For vectors: index-based update

-getInitialValue() → V: Returns value at cursor creation timesync(detached) → bool: Attempts to merge a detached cursor back
+getInitialValue() → V: the value at fork timefork() → Cursor: create an independent working copymerge(detached) → bool: attempt to merge a detached working copy back by compare-and-set

 View Types